Jessie Wolf, L.I.C.S.W.

 Most mental illnesses don't improve on their own, and if left untreated, they can worsen over time and cause serious problems.
 Talk to your child's primary care provider or a mental health professional if you are concerned.

-In addition to mental health care, children should receive routine well-child checkups with their primary care providers to rule out any underlying health issues that may be contributing to symptoms.
+In addition to mental health care, children should receive routine well-child checkups with their primary care providers to rule out any underlying health issues that may contribute to symptoms.

 5. Take care of yourself.

 Finally, take care of yourself.
 Get adequate sleep, eat healthy and find ways to be physically active.
-And encourage your girls to do so, as well.
-Programs such as Girls on the Run through the YWCA are a great way to help young girls be healthy and confident.
+Encourage your daughter to do so, as well.